skift-org/skift/doc/01-tutorials/01-hello-gui.md

 ## Add the GUI library

 First, we need to add the GUI library to the project.
-Open the `manifest.json` file in the project directory and add the `gui` library to the `requires` field:
+Open the `manifest.json` file in the project directory and add the `karm-gui` library to the `requires` field:

 ```json
 {